-Career highlights include winning the Best Podcast Award for ‘Brown Girls Do it Too’ (which has run for 2 successful series), becoming the ARIA 2021 Gold Winner in the Best New Presenter category, pitching and presenting a film about ex-Muslims leaving the faith and shooting her first film for 24 Hours in Police Custody.
+Career highlights include winning the Best Podcast Award for BBC Sound’s podcast ‘Brown Girls Do it Too’ (which has run for 2 successful series) and commissioned for a third, she received the ARIA 2021 Gold Winner in the Best New Presenter category.
+The show also won Audioboom’s Podcast of the Year in the British Podcast Awards in the same year.

-Poppy has her own show on the BBC Asian Network called ‘GroupChat’ and can easily switch between current affairs and fact-ent.
-She is passionate about human-interest stories and social issues and hopes to give listeners access to conversation around issues that aren’t always reflected in mainstream media or her own British Bangladeshi community.
+Poppy hosted the BBC Asian Network show called the ‘GroupChat’ and can easily switch between current affairs and fact-ent.
+She is passionate about human-interest stories and social issues and hopes to give audiences access to conversation around issues that aren’t always reflected in mainstream media or her own British Bangladeshi community.

 Poppy appeared in the opening and closing ceremony of the London 2012 Olympics representing the Caymen Islands.
 She also has a habit of reading the full plotlines of films and TV series on Wikipedia before watching them.

 In 2022 Poppy appeared on Celebrity Mastermind, choosing Cardi B as her specialist subject.